vuejs/docs/src/guide/migration/custom-elements-interop.md

 <button is="plastic-button">Click Me!</button>
 ```

-Vue's usage of the `is` special prop was simulating what the native attribute does before it was made universally available in browsers.
+Vue's usage of the `is` special attribute was simulating what the native attribute does before it was made universally available in browsers.
 However, in 2.x it was interpreted as rendering a Vue component with the name `plastic-button`.
 This blocks the native usage of Customized Built-in Element mentioned above.

-In 3.0, we are limiting Vue's special treatment of the `is` prop to the `<component>` tag only.
+In 3.0, we are limiting Vue's special treatment of the `is` attribute to the `<component>` tag only.

 - When used on the reserved `<component>` tag, it will behave exactly the same as in 2.x;
-- When used on normal components, it will behave like a normal prop:
+- When used on normal components, it will behave like a normal attribute:

   ```html
   <foo is="bar" />
   ```

   - 2.x behavior: renders the `bar` component.
-  - 3.x behavior: renders the `foo` component and passing the `is` prop.
+  - 3.x behavior: renders the `foo` component and passing the `is` attribute.

-- When used on plain elements, it will be passed to the `createElement` call as the `is` prop, and also rendered as a native attribute.
+- When used on plain elements, it will be passed to the `createElement` call as the `is` attribute, and also rendered as a native attribute.
 This supports the usage of customized built-in elements.

   ```html
   <button is="plastic-button">Click Me!</button>